daos-stack/daos/doc/admin/administration.md

 ## Storage Scrubbing

 Support for end-to-end data integrity is planned for DAOS v1.2 and background checksum scrubbing for v2.2.
-Once available, those functionality will be documented here.
+Once available, that functionality will be documented here.

 [^1]: https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=1028914